happyDomain/happydomain/README.md

 Finally a simple, modern and open source interface for domain name.

 It consists of a HTTP REST API written in Golang (primarily based on https://github.com/miekg/dns) with a nice web interface written in Vue.js.
-It runs as a single stateless Linux binary, backed by a database (currently: LevelDB, more SGBD to come soon).
+It runs as a single stateless Linux binary, backed by a database (currently: LevelDB, more to come soon).

 Features
 --------